 You can earn money by writing on Facebook, selling items or services, and through affiliate marketing or sponsored posts.
 You can also set up a store on Facebook.
 However, if you want to make the most money as a blogger, you should start your blog on a popular blogging platform like WordPress, Squarespace, or Wix.

 The Benefits and Drawbacks of Directly Blogging on Facebook

 Facebook is the most popular social networking platform on the planet.
 Facebook has over 221 million users in the United States alone.
-You simply cannot afford to ignore this social media behemoth as a blogger.
+You cannot afford to ignore this social media behemoth as a blogger.

 In the United States, Facebook is visited by more people than any other social website.
 (Statistics from Statista)

 The essential question is not whether you can create a blog on Facebook—you absolutely can!—but rather whether you should blog directly on Facebook.